akanadocs/docs-test/ag/envision_reference/env_create_dataset.md

 * **Favorite /Unfavorite** - Can be used to toggle whether the data set should be placed in the Favorites list.
 * **Delete** - Removes the data set from the system.
 If any charts exist that use the data set an error will be displayed to avoid breaking any dependent charts.

 To define the details of a data set such as metrics and dimensions, select the name of the data set on the data set card.
-The data set details page will be displayed.
+The data set details page displays.
 The page is divided into three sections, *Dimensions*, *Metrics*, and *Settings*.

 <a href="#top">back to top</a>